+ 2017 RMIT School of Architecture Award for Design Excellence (Master of Architecture) Shortlist

 Above the market, a rooftop garden functions as a community space and acts as the middle ground between the civic and the residential.

-A hectare with various housing typologies is designed to accommodate thirty homes, more than triple the density of neighboring Werribee suburbs.
+A hectare with various housing typologies is designed to accommodate thirty homes, more than triple the density of neighbouring Werribee suburbs.

 The hectare is composed of different dwellings; however, it is designed as one porous building carved by carefully crafted landscape interventions.

-The lack of territorial boundaries and the blurring between private and public define a tight human-scale neighborhood referencing a type of urbanism foreign to the Australian suburban context
+The lack of territorial boundaries and the blurring between private and public define a tight human-scale neighbourhood referencing a type of urbanism foreign to the Australian suburban context

 3 A new tram line connects the existing Werribee with the Werbican Village.
 Similar to the lift, the tram stop is a gatekeeper to the village.
 Staircases and ramps ritualize access to the market and the residential area beyond.